 Tank Battles Instructions

-Tank Battles is a tabletop game where you are shooting Lego® Technic Arrows out of Lego® Technic Cannons and trying to knock down your opponents flags or troops.
-Just like Lego® this is a buildable game that is easy to modify the rules so that you can have a more fun, customizable playing experience.
-These are the rules we are currently playing at Atlanta Brick Co, birthplace of tank battles.
+Tank Battles is a high-action tabletop game where you shoot LEGO® Technic projectiles out of LEGO® Technic Cannons and try to knock down your opponent's flags and troops.
+This buildable game is easy to modify the rules so that you can have a more fun, customizable playing experience.
+These are the rules we currently play with at Atlanta Brick Co, birthplace of Tank Battles.

 Setting up the Game: